Colonial-Dev/fishtank/doc/tankctl-reup.1.md

 NAME
 ====
-**tankctl-reup** - restart and recreate one or more managed containers.
+**tankctl-reup** - remove and recreate one or more managed containers.

 SYNOPSIS
 ========